Benefits of organic foods

 composts and manure, and by periodic crop rotations.

-On the other hand, conventional agriculture feeds back
+On the other hand, conventional agriculture

-to the soil mainly inorganic fertilizers containing the three
+in the soil mainly inorganic fertilizers containing the three

 main plant nutrients needed for plant growth - nitrogen, phosphorous and potassium;

-soil is gradually depleted from most other
+increasingly depleted from most other

 of them essential to our health.